GrahamMThomas/TheLEDPiano/README.md

 # The LED Piano &nbsp;

-> "I Shorten Things" is a bit.ly clone I used to practice building a full stack application from the ground up.

-To access the app, go to https://app.ishortenthings.com:
+> "The LED Piano" is a project that allows for and LED strip to interactively assist your piano playing using the [Synthesia](https://synthesiagame.com/)

 ## About The Project